mithunshanbhag/mithunshanbhag.github.io/_posts/2025-02-28-my-dev-setup.md

 comments: true
 ---

-Recently I had to replace my PC's old SSD, which meant I had to reinstall all my dev tools and utilities.
+Recently, I had to replace my PC's old SSD, which meant I had to reinstall all my dev tools and utilities.
 I thought I'd document my setup here for posterity.
-This is a living document and I'll keep updating it as my setup evolves.
+This is a living document, and I'll keep updating it as my setup evolves.

 My primary development environment is WSL (Linux on Windows), and macOS occasionally.
 Developing with .NET on Azure is where I'm most comfortable at, but I also dabble heavily in Angular / TypeScript, and other frameworks & clouds occasionally.